huzichunjohn/goinaction/shiori/README.md

 # Shiori

 Shiori is a simple bookmarks manager written in Go language.
 Intended as a simple clone of [Pocket](https://getpocket.com//).
 You can use it as command line application or as web application.
-This application is distributed as a single binary, which means it can be installed and used easily.
+This application is distributed as a single binary, which make it can be installed and used easily.

 ![Screenshot](https://raw.githubusercontent.com/RadhiFadlillah/shiori/master/screenshot.png)